osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 ## Conclusion

 I hope you found this an entertaining and informative blog post.
 Looking back, this project was somewhat different from regular RuneLite plugin development like creating overlays - but I thought it was an interesting journey to document.
-Hopefully you have found some of the techniques and thought process interesting!
+Hopefully, you have found some of the techniques and thought process interesting!

-As always please leave and feedback or comments below.
+As always please leave any feedback or comments below.
 Always happy to hear from other avid OSRS players and developers.
 See you all next time!